skrusche63/spark-social/README.md

 **Predictiveworks.** is an open ensemble of predictive engines and has been made to cover a wide range of today's analytics requirements. **Predictiveworks.**  brings the power of predictive analytics to Elasticsearch.

-## Reactive Series Analysis Engine
+## Reactive Social Analysis Engine

 ![Social Analysis Engine Overview](https://raw.githubusercontent.com/skrusche63/spark-social/master/images/social-analysis-overview.png)